neul-labs/rninja/README.md

 - `docs/architecture.md` — describes the executor, cache, and transport components and how they preserve Ninja semantics.
 - `docs/roadmap.md` — details planned benchmarking and compatibility milestones.

-rninja is currently in the design/specification phase.
+## Status

+rninja is functional and can be used as a drop-in replacement for ninja.
+The core features are implemented:

+- Full ninja manifest parsing
+- Parallel build execution with tokio
+- Local content-addressed caching with sled
+- Build log compatibility (.ninja_log format)
+- All standard subtools

 Contributions, questions, or architectural discussions are welcome via issues and discussions.